Discoveries in Planetary Science

 Acknowledgments

-This project is funded by the Division for Planetary Sciences of the American Astronomical Society.
-Slide sets are created by David Brain (UC Berkeley) and Nick Schneider (University of Colorado at Boulder).
+This project is supported by the Division for Planetary Sciences of the American Astronomical Society.
+Slide sets are created by David Brain and Nick Schneider (University of Colorado at Boulder).

-Many thanks to the following scientists who helped to review the slide sets before their release: Bill Bottke, Mark Bullock, Joe Burns, Shane Byrne, David Charbonneau, Tilmann Denk, Joe Dufek, Doug Duncan, David Grinspoon, Candy Hansen, Joe Harrington, Jim Head, Jack Holt, Brian Hynek, Dana Hurley, Bruce Jakosky, Peter Jenniskens, Jonathan Lunine, Tom McCollom, Alessandro Morbidelli, David Morrison, Glenn Orton, Didier Queloz, Sean Raymond, Sara Seager, Amy Simon-Miller, Sue Smrekar, John Spencer, Ellen Stofan, Dmitri Veras, Don Yeomans, and Jim Zimbelman.
+Many thanks to the following scientists who helped to review the slide sets before their release: Natalie Batalha, Bill Bottke, Mark Bullock, Joe Burns, Shane Byrne, David Charbonneau, Tilmann Denk, Joe Dufek, Doug Duncan, Bethany Ehlmann, Jonathan Fortney, David Grinspoon, Candy Hansen, Joe Harrington, Jim Head, Jack Holt, Andrew Howard, Brian Hynek, Dana Hurley, Bruce Jakosky, Peter Jenniskens, Paul Kalas, Mark Lewis, Jack Lissauer, Jonathan Lunine, Tom McCollom, Vikki Meadows, Joe Michalski, Alessandro Morbidelli, David Morrison, Glenn Orton, Didier Queloz, Sean Raymond, Samuel Schon, Sara Seager, Amy Simon-Miller, Sue Smrekar, John Spencer, Ellen Stofan, Matt Tiscareno, Dimitri Veras, Renee Weber, Ben Weiss, Don Yeomans, Jim Zimbelman, Oded Aharonson, David Blewett, Mike Brown, Francis Nimmo, and Bruno Sicardy.

 Contact